Canberra Railway Museum: First incarnation

 In 2007, the Australian Capital Territory Legislative Assembly formally recognised the importance of rail heritage to the ACT and the significant contribution made by the Canberra Railway Museum.

+In the 2010s, Espee, a commercial arm was formed operating services for Access Recycling with CFCLA locomotives.
+It also operated infrastructure trains for the Australian Rail Track Corporation.

-In November 2016, the museum was suddenly closed after its freight company, which had been started up to subsidise popular but expensive heritage train trips, collapsed with more than $700,000 of debt.
+In November 2016, the museum was suddenly closed after Espee, which had been started up to subsidise popular but expensive heritage train trips, collapsed with more than $700,000 of debt.
 The ACT Division of the ARHS was placed into liquidation.

 The significant heritage value to the people of Canberra of the museum being sited on the original Commonwealth Railways land was recognised by the ACT Heritage Council when on 1 June 2017 it decided to register the City Railway Remnants in Kingston on the ACT Heritage Register.